sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 Now you can open your Visual Studio Code, click on *File > Open Folder* and select the folder where this repository lives.
 In the right panel, you should be able to see all the files.
 Click on the jupyter notebook Test.ipynb

+In the right-down corner, you might see a prompt {select an Interpreter}.
+If you do, click on it and select 'base'.

 Click on the play button.
-A window will pop up to select a kernel source.
+A drop-down menu will pop up to select a kernel source.
 Click on *Select Python Environment* and now choose the one we have created a second ago, *MTworkshop*.
 If it worked, you should be able to see the name of the kernel in the top-right corner like so

+> [!CAUTION]
+> If you are don't see *Select Python Environment* but instead VS Code suggests an option to recommend and install needed extensions - click on it.
+You probably did not install Jupyter extension in the previous steps and VS Code will now do it for you (another reason why to like this smart editor :angel:).

 ![alt text](imgs/image-2.png)

-When you click on the play button (or maybe even without that), most likely a window will pop up, asking you to install ipykernel on your VS Code.
+When you click on the play button, most likely a window will pop up, asking you to install ipykernel on your VS Code.
 Click on install and wait until it finishes.

 ![alt text](imgs/image-3.png)